jonmak08/front-end-training/src/pages/blog/git-cherry-pick.md

 Between `<<<<<<< HEAD` and `=======` is the original code and between `=======` and `<<<<<<< 99daed2` (commit ID) is the `cherry-pick`ed code.

-**_Action:_** You will need to resolve the merge conflict before continuing, by merging the desired changes from the `cherry-pick` and the appropriate changes changes from the current file.
+**_Action:_** You will need to resolve the merge conflict before continuing, by merging the desired changes from the `cherry-pick` and the appropriate changes from the current file.
 Most of the time, it is as easy as removing all the conflict markers (i.e. `<<<<<< HEAD`) and the HEAD content.
 Once removed, it should look something like this:

 ```
 <html>